-JFET is the first form of field effect transistor to be developed can be used as a voltage controlled resistance or as an electronically controlled switch.
-In our previous articles, we explain in detail about Field Effect Transistor operation and comparison between Jfet & Mosfet.
-In this, we are going to explain you in detail about Jfet operation and biasing.
+JFET or Junction Field Transistor is the field effect transistor to be developed that can be used as a voltage controlled resistance or as an electronically controlled switch.

 The width of the channel varies in accordance with the magnitude of the bias applied to the gate terminal and source-drain terminal.
 As shown in the figure above we explain how channel width change when we apply either a positive voltage or negative across it.
 Let’s have a detailed look at it.

 Jfet operates in three conditions depending upon the voltage applied across terminals:

 When neither any voltage is applied across source to drain terminal i.e. Vds = 0 nor any bias is applied to the gate terminal i.e. Vgs= 0, the depletion region around the p-n junction are of equal thickness and symmetrical in nature.

 When the gate is negative bias with respect to the source and drain is applied with a positive bias with respect to the source, the p-n junction got reverse biased and forms depletion region.
 When the drain current flows through the channel, there is a voltage drop along its length.

 The result is that the reverse bias at the drain end is more than that at the source end making the width of depletion layer more at the drain.
 With the increasing resistance and reducing current Id , the channel starts narrowing.

 If we further increase the negative voltage across the gate, depletion layers meet at the center and the drain current cut off completely.